The Mud Trail is ON! 23-24 October 2021

 Love the feel and look of a handmade mug or vase?
-Then get on the 2021 Mud Trail this weekend.
-This free self-guided event features the work of seventeen local potters and ceramicists, many of whom are holding talks and demonstrations in their atmospheric studios.
+Then get on the 2021 Mud Trail.
+This free, self-guided event features the work of seventeen local potters and ceramicists, many of whom are holding talks and demonstrations in their atmospheric studios.

-From the crystalline glazes on Peter Smith’s pots at Round Mountain Pottery at Cabarita Beach, to Amanda Bromfield’s quirky koala pots at Lennox Ceramics, the Mud Trail takes you inside the highly personal worlds of some of the best craftspeople in the region.
+From the crystalline glazes on Peter Smith’s pots at Round Mountain Pottery at Cabarita Beach to Janet Fraser’s Hoof Print Pottery in Nashua, the Mud Trail takes you inside the highly personal worlds of some of the best craftspeople in the region.

 Up in the hills at Goonengerry, Amiten O’Keeffe gathers fallen timber and fires in a wood kiln to honour the elements of Fire, Earth, Air and Water.

-Nearby Lucy Phillips makes pots on the wheel and from clay slabs reflecting “the beauty and awkward imperfections of being human”.
+Lucy Phillips, who has now joined Ruby & Frank Studio in Federal, makes pots on the wheel and from clay slabs reflecting “the beauty and awkward imperfections of being human”.